bekce/bekce.github.io/_posts/2019-01-03-securing-mongodb-tls-auth-letsencrypt.md

 Run renew.sh once, this will put the generated key file in the right place.

     /root/renew.sh

+The only 'gotcha' of this solution is that the server has to be restarted about every 2 months (the renew period for letsencrypt certificates), which will momentarily break connections.
+Alas, most client implementations can handle it gracefully by auto-retrying in a second, and with the help of oplog, you are unlikely to lose any data, but if your workload cannot tolerate that, use replica sets by setting up another server.

 6\.
 Tweak mongodb to accept ssl and authorization